Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter17.md

 %dcfldd and dc3dd

+Linux historically has an integrated utility capable of copying files called **dd**. dd can also be used for disk imaging, however it was not build with forensics in mind.
+A duo of utilities is available to perform forensic disk imaging, the tools are called **dcfldd** and **dc3dd**.
+Both tools can be used to perform disk imaging, their main advantage over dd is integrated hashing support for various hashing algorithms.

+All three utilities utilize the available Linux block devices in /dev/ to perform a physical disk image capture.
+A few examples are included below. **Be warned that these tools can and will destroy evidence if used incorrectly**

+### Virtual machines

+Virtual machines have become commonplace in the IT industry, in short allowing an organization to scale resources without purchasing additional hardware.
+The use of virtual machines is also advantageous for imaging purposes.
+A client can offer to send the virtual hard drive files for forensic investigation.
+After performing the customary hashing procedures these files can then be converted if necessary .
+FTK Imager supports conversion of VMDK files to any other FTK image format, which in turn can be used by a forensic program or forensic suite.

+**qemu-img** can be used to convert various hard drive image formats to raw dd format.
+An example covering the conversion of a vmdk file is included below.

+‘’’

+qemu-img convert -f vmdk -O raw image.vmdk image.img ‘’’

 ### Creating a remote disk image

-## Disk image formats

 ## Memory forensics

 ### Background

-While the disk forensics focus on forensic artifacts from files and folders, more pertinent information can also be readily available on a computer's memory.
+While the disk forensics focus on forensic artifacts from files and folders, more pertinent information can also be readily available within a computer's memory.
 A computer's memory, called Random Access Memory or RAM for short, is used to carry out all active tasks of a computer.
-As such it contains a wealth of artifacts not readily available through other means.
+As such it contains a wealth of artifacts not available through other means.
 For instance:

 - A list of active and (potentially) recently terminated processes
 - Active network connections